nadinengland/TNSwipeToClearTextField/README.md

 It's rather simple to use TNSwipeToClearTextField.

 Swipe left (<-) on the Text Field, editing or not, and the contents will be removed.
-If no changes have been made after a clear the text a swipe right (->)
+If no changes have been made after a clear the text a swipe right (->) and the text will be put back.

 Notes To Reader
 ===============